jondavid-black/yaml-tools/docs/design.md

 ## YASL Types & Structures

 YASL allows for the definition of data type structures.
-A type definition (denoted as `type_def`) consists of a name, description, and list of fields.
+A type definition (denoted as `type_def`) consists of a name, description, a list of fields, and a list of structure validators.
 Each `type_def` must be uniquely named within the scope of the schema definition.
 The `type_def` name field should correspond to the key that would be present in the yaml if the type were present as a standalone data entry.
 Data types can be used in the same way you use primitives in structure definition.